10. S3 classes#

 Important

-Revealing how x is actually represented, enables us to process it using the extensive skill set that we have already[7] developed by studying the material covered in the previous part of our book (including all the exercises).
-This fact is particularly noteworthy, especially bearing in mind that some (built-in or third-party) data types are not particularly well-designed.
+Revealing how x is actually represented enables us to process it using the extensive skill set that we have already[5] developed by studying the material covered in the previous part of our book (including all the exercises).
+This fact is noteworthy because some built-in and third-party data types are not particularly well-designed.

 x <- 12345